wlwl2/html-template/README.md

 # html-template
 A simple template that can be used to create websites.

-Consists of only 3 files:
+Consists of 3 important files:

 index.html